jcormont/documentdb-typescript/README.md

 ## Usage

 This module exports only the following symbols:
-- `Client` class: contains methods for dealing with the connection to DocumentDB account.
+- `Client` class: contains methods for dealing with the connection to ~~DocumentDB~~ Cosmos DB account.
 - `Database` class: represents a database.
 - `Collection` class: represents a collection, and contains methods for dealing with documents.
 - `DocumentStream` class: contains methods for reading query results (used as a return type only).